Nike-Inc/spark-expectations/docs/user_guide/data_quality_metrics.md

 ### DQ Query Output Table

 !!! warning
     DQ Query Output Table is optional.
-It is auto cretead and named as stats table with suffix `_querydq_output`.
+It is auto created and named as stats table with suffix `_querydq_output`.

     Name can be overriden by passing `querydq_output_custom_table_name`